GeorgeMos/MazeRunner/index.md

 false = wall and true = path.<br>
 The input png image must follow a set of rules.

-1. The maze must be black and white (Black for wall and white for path)
+- The maze must be black and white (Black for wall and white for path)
-2. Wall and path are 1 pixel
+- Wall and path are 1 pixel
-3. Start is at the top and exit at the bottom
+- Start is at the top and exit at the bottom

-With the help of the following struct, again in linear time an array of nodes is created.
+With the help of the following struct, again in linear time an array of nodes is created for each pixel of the maze.
 ```go
 type node struct {
 	nodeType      string